Fun Things To Do in Rotterdam

 The city is also famous for its food halls.
 The new Markthal is an architectural wonder in a giant arch with flying fruits and veggies decorating the inside.
 Pop in for a snack or shop at the many market stalls.
 My favorite spots include Bram Ladage for Rotterdam’s best fries, and the wine & beer shop World of Drinks.
 Head up to their second floor to enjoy a beverage overlooking the market.

 For a more laid back vibe make your way to the Fenix Food Factory.
 Housed in an old warehouse, this market is a fun place to spend an afternoon or evening.
 Grab something to eat from one of the vendors and get a craft beer from Kaapse Brouwers or cider at Cidercider.
 On a sunny day sit outside by the water and enjoy the views.
 Fenix Food Factory regularly hosts special events – don’t miss them, they are super fun!

 In June the Foodhallen will open in Rotterdam on the Wilhelminakade.
 It has been a very popular concept in Amsterdam, and we hope it does well here too.

 If you’d like to discover more of Rotterdam’s dynamic food culture you can also take a walking tour with a local guide.

 Rotterdam has lots of water, and therefore several famous bridges.
 One of the most popular and picturesque is the Erasmusbrug, also known as De Zwaan.
 Take a look – it really resembles a big white swan!
 Another cool bridge is De Hef.

 Speaking of bridges, I love the Luchtsingel pedestrian bridge project!
+Check it out.